 Bowel problems are a common problem with anxiety, as the stress from anxiety alters hormones, changes digestion speeds, and puts significant pressure on your intestines.
 This article explores some of the more common bowel problems from anxiety.

 It's nearly impossible to diagnose bowel problems without a doctor's intervention.
 But bowel problems are a common anxiety symptom that for some people may be problematic enough greatly impact their life.
-The best way to know if your anxiety is what may be causing your bowel issues is to see a doctor and take my anxiety test.
+The best way to know if your anxiety is what may be causing your bowel issues is to see a doctor and take our free 7 minute anxiety test.

 Types of Anxiety Bowel Problems

 Your entire digestive tract is incredibly complex.
 In many ways there aren't any bowel issues that can't be caused by anxiety.
 In addition, it may be hard to specifically link anxiety and bowel problems.
 First make sure that you are suffering from anxiety at all with my free 7 minute anxiety test.
 Then use that information to fight your anxiety.